 At Aitken Partners we understand that divorces and partner separations are a common fact of modern life.
-We employ a team of trusted and qualified divorce lawyers, helping Melbourne clients find a respectful and mutually agreeable outcome to their mediation proceedings.
+We employ a team of trusted and qualified divorce lawyers, in most cases helping Melbourne clients find a respectful and mutually agreeable outcome to their proceedings.

 We are proud to be recognised as a leading authority on divorce proceedings, with close to 100 years of experience providing local people throughout Victoria and across Australia with professional legal guidance and advice for their respective circumstances.